 There, tricksters tend to come in a paunchy and less nimble guise, as either apes or tortoises.
 In one such tale, an ape is said to have befriended a heron, and they engaged in the common practice, at least among the humans who told these tales, of delousing one another.
 The heron went first and picked off every last bit of the ape's lice.
 The ape returned the favor, at least after a fashion.
 Pick, pick, he proceeded.
 Ouch, ouch, shouted the heron.
 "You're hurting me!"
 "No, I am only picking off the lice," replied the ape.
 As it happened, the ape was plucking off all of the heron's feathers.
 "I am done," he said when he had finished.
 "Fly away."
 But when the poor heron tried, he could only stumble, and the ape laughed.

 There is no excerpt because this is a protected post.

-First of two parts assessing ruang rupa’s prospects for Documenta 15 A large concern in many texts of Indonesian mythology seems to be the need to raise the sky.
-The concern appears in the myths of China and Hawaii but the forms they take there are not as extreme as in the Indonesian stories, where… Continue reading Pushing against the roof of the world Part I
+A two-part essay assessing ruang rupa’s prospects for Documenta 15 A large concern in many texts of Indonesian mythology seems to be the need to raise the sky.
+The concern appears in the myths of China and Hawaii but the forms they take there are not as extreme as in the Indonesian stories, where the… Continue reading Pushing against the roof of the world